-Doors locked, blinds closed, I became a prisoner in my home.
+Doors locked, blinds closed, I was imprisoned in my own home.
 As much as if I’d actually been locked up in prison.

-During this self-imposed confinement, the Lord used one of my spiritual heroines, Corrie ten Boom to remind me that he is victor over all our enemies – even fear.
+During this self-imposed confinement, the Lord used one of my spiritual heroines, Corrie ten Boom, to remind me that he is victor over all our enemies – even fear.
 “Just ask the Lord to help you overcome it,” she wrote.
-And recounted how the Lord had her freed her from fear, as soon as she prayed.
-“Oh, to have such faith!”
-I thought.
-Yet, I continued on with the ever-growing specter of fear.
+And recounted how the Lord had her delivered her of fear, when she prayed.
+“Oh, to have such strong faith!”
+I thought, while continuing on with my ever-growing specter of fear.

-Then while David Wilkerson’s church, the Lord finally got through to me.
-After announcing that he wanted to pray for everyone present who was suffering from fear, he asked us to our hands as a sign of faith.
+Then on a visit to David Wilkerson’s church, the Lord finally got through to me.
+After announcing that he wanted to pray for everyone present who was suffering from fear, he asked us to raise our hands as a sign of faith.

 But I didn’t want to.
 “No, not me.
 Then everyone will know!”

 But my husband and children were there waiting and watching.
 And the look in my hubby’s eyes, more than anything, convinced me that I was being foolish.
 With that look he asked “How bad do you want things to get?
 You can’t go out.
 You can’t eat or sleep.
 You’re on the verge of a nervous breakdown.”
 And here I had thought my fear was a well-kept secret!
 But one thing was certain.
-I definitely couldn’t go on like that.
+I definitely couldn’t go on as I was.

 And during our remaining year there, I discovered how fascinating the Big Apple is.
-I learned why every true New Yorker thinks that “there is no place like New York.”
-And though I may not really share their sentiment, I see why they feel that way.
+I learned why every true New Yorker feels that “there ‘s no place like New York.”
+And though I may not totally share their sentiment, I see why they feel that way.

 “It’s OK” I assured them.
 “The Lord is with us, and he even gave us Rocky the Watchdog.
 The two of them keep watch over us.”
 And I slept like a baby thinking, Lord you truly are with us, everywhere and all the time.
 And I felt more than certain that I would never fear again… And I wasn’t, until the day I got Lost in the Big Apple!